stargate-bukkit/Stargate-Bukkit/README.md

 X*.X
  XX
 ```
-portal-open/closed are used to define the material in the gate when it is open or closed.
+The keys `portal-open` and `portal-closed` are used to define the material in the gate when it is open or closed.
+The key `button` is used to define the type of button that is generated for this gate.
+It must be a button material.
-"X" and "-" are used to define block "types" for the layout (Any single-character can be used, such as "#").
+`X` and `-` are used to define block types for the layout (Any single-character can be used, such as `#`).
-In the gate format, you can see we use "X" to show where obsidian must be, "-" where the controls (Button/sign) are.
+In the gate format, you can see we use `X` to show where obsidian must be, `-` where the controls (Button/sign) are.
-You will also notice a "*" in the gate layout, this is the "exit point" of the gate, the block at which the player will teleport in front of.
+You will also notice a `*` in the gate layout, this is the "exit point" of the gate, the block at which the player will teleport in front of.

 # Configuration
 ```